AMARNATHAN-VEL/Protfolio/README.md

 # 👤 Personal Portfolio Website

-A multi-page personal portfolio website to showcase skills, resume, and projects.
+A personal portfolio website to showcase skills, resume, and projects.

 ## 🔧 Features
 - Clean and responsive design